backdrop-contrib/select_other/README.md

 Select and Other
 ================

-A list field widget that also provides a write-in text box when Other is selected from the list.
+A `List` field widget that also provides a write-in text box when `Other` is selected from the list.

+**Difference from Select Or Other: **
+The select_or_other module does not provide a field widget for any of the `List` type fields.
+This module provides the missing widget.

 Installation
 ------------